SovereignCloudStack/kolla-ansible/doc/source/reference/compute/libvirt-guide.rst

 and keys are already installed in their correct locations.
-Deployers will be responsible for making sure that the TLS certificates/keys get placed in to the correct container configuration directories on the servers so that they can get copied into the nova-compute and nova-libvirt containers.
+Deployers will be responsible for making sure that the TLS certificates/keys get placed in to the correct container configuration directories on the servers so that they can get copied into the nova-compute, nova-libvirt and optionaly into the masakari-instancemonitor (if Masakari is enabled) containers.
 With this option disabled you will also be responsible for restarting the nova-compute and nova-libvirt containers when the certs are updated, as kolla-ansible will not be able to tell when the files have changed.